billzee/billzee/README.md

 Here are some ideas that GitHub gave me to get started on this profile (click each item to expand):

 <details><summary>🔭 I’m currently working on ...</summary>

-too many Python projects
+  - too many Python projects
+  - automating everything I can with Ansible
 </details>

 <details><summary>🌱 I’m currently learning ...</summary>

-  - more Python
+  - Ansible
-  - test-driven development
+  - Docker
 </details>

 <details><summary>👯 I’m looking to collaborate on ...</summary>
  things related to:
-  - Python

   - Proxmox
   - pfSense
 </details>

 <details><summary>🤔 I’m looking for help with ...</summary>
   not really looking for help right now (although, I should be)
 </details>